fdeantoni/eth-demo-vault/README.md

 ## Prerequisites ##

-To use it, you will need to have MetaMask installed, and an infura.io project as we will be using the Kovan testnet.
+To use it, you will need to have [MetaMask](https://metamask.io) installed, and an [infura.io](https://infura.io) project as we will be using the Kovan testnet.

+After setting up MetaMask and your Infura project, fund your MetaMask wallet with some Kovan Eth (kETH).
+You can do that using the [Kovan Faucet](https://faucet.kovan.network).

 ## Set Up Accounts ##

 In your MetaMask wallet you will need two accounts.
 After installing you will already have 1 account.
 Simply add another one via the UI.
-After creating this account, send some eth (e.g. 0.5) to this second account.
+After creating this account, send some kETH (e.g. 0.5) to this second account.

 ## Configure ##